What is Lot Size in Options Trading?

 Purpose of Lot Size in Options Trading

-Regulatory Compliance: Lot sizes are often regulated by market authorities like SEBI (Securities and Exchange Board of India) or SEC (Securities and Exchange Commission) to ensure orderly trading and investor protection.
+• Regulatory Compliance: Lot size in options trading is often regulated by market authorities like SEBI (Securities and Exchange Board of India) to ensure proper trading and investor protection.
 These regulations prevent manipulation and ensure fair trading practices.